 Instrument Assisted Soft Tissue Therapy

-Dr. Shandi and Dr. Jess use instrument assisted soft tissue to treat problems like tendinitis (e.g. tennis elbow), plantar fasciitis [link], and carpal tunnel [link].
+Dr. Shandi, Dr. Jess, and Dr. Alanna use instrument assisted soft tissue to treat problems like tendinitis (e.g. tennis elbow), plantar fasciitis, and carpal tunnel.
 Patients sometimes experience bruise-like symptoms; they rarely feel like a bruise but the increased blood flow will produce redness and is sometimes mistaken for a bruise.
 The redness rarely lasts longer than a few days but the relief of pain and increase in range of motion can be quite long lasting!